microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

     defined in inline SPIR-V.
 7. The `Get` and `Set` functions are used instead of `operator[]` because `operator[]` returns a reference, which is not available in HLSL.
-8. We chose to default the memory operand on the load and store function to make workgroup and RWStructuredBuffers coherent.
-This is in line with the test in the GLSLang test suite.
-We expect this to be the most common usage.
-    More Load and Store function can be added later if this is not true.
-9. For the multiply-add function, we preferred to avoid flag parameters, and we added multiple versions of the function.
+8. For the multiply-add function, we preferred to avoid flag parameters, and we added multiple versions of the function.
 We feel this provides better readability.
 If we were to pass the operand as a parameter, it would have to be a template parameter.
 The call to the builtin requires a literal, and compilation fails if it is passed as a function parameter.
-10. The memory access mask on loads and stores is passed in using a template for the same reason.
+9. The memory access mask on loads and stores is passed in using a template for the same reason.
 We did not want to add multiple versions of the function because there are too many combinations.
 This limits the memory operands to a single operand, so values like `Aligned` that require an extra operand